Language access makes managing your translator’s access rights fast, easy, and efficient. A short how-to.

 Setting a translator’s Language access

-A translator’s Language access can be set when first inviting them to your account, or, if they are already a member of the account, through the People section.
+A translator’s Language access can be set when first inviting them to your organization, or, if they are already a member, through the People section.

 When inviting a new translator, their Language access can be set through the Invitation settings: